geodonis/geodonis-server/design/users and authorization_design.md

             - target owner
             - a user who is a member of the target owner's organization with appropriate role
             - a user who is a member of a group associated with the target entity with appropriate permissions

-### User

-These are the user management actions.

-Because this is a prototype service, we have a few user management peculiarities:

-- There is no public sign form for users.
-Users must be invited by the system admin.
-- There is no safe email for the service, such as for resetting a password.
-Any such emails are done **manually** by the system admin.

-Actions:

-1. Create User: (ADMIN ONLY) A form is filled out to create a new user.
-This action is done by an system admin only.
-The account is created with a dummy password and a "password reset" token is created for the user for the user to create a new password.
-(See "Initiate reset password")
-2. Initiate Reset Password: (ADMIN ONLY) The admin does this on receiving a request to reset a password, through email.
-A rest password token is created and a reset password link in **MANUALLY** sent to the user by the system admin.
-The user will use this to set a new password.
-3. Reset_Password: (USER ONLY) This is the action by the user to reset the password.
-It requires a rest password token that must be send by the system admin.
-4. Edit_User: (USER ONLY) This allows the user to edit the user account, not including the password.

-### Sharing

-TO BE FILLED IN

-## Application Level

-TO BE FILLED IN